|

 Henry III, John's son, was good and ready to go.
 French Louis was paid some cash under

-the table as thanks for the support and goodwill.
+the table.
+Thanks for the support and goodwill was mumbled, and

 Historians comment that John didn't